 - In 225 metres go through a metal swing gate, with a metal fieldgate to its left, to come out on to a main road, where you turn left, your direction 125°.
 Ignore a road to the left which is signposted Woburn Golf Club.

 - Continue on the main road and in 50 metres go right on a signposted footpath over a stile, your direction 200°, and ahead through a pine wood.
 In 210 metres you cross a grassy path to keep straight on.
 In a further 130 metres cross a stile with a wooden fieldgate to its left to leave the wood.

 - Continue straight ahead on along the right-hand edge of an open field, in 55 metres passing a pond and a stile to the right-hand side, which you ignore.
 The field edge bends to the right and left and in a further 250 metres (the field edge having continued parallel to the A5 road for some 100 metres) turn right to go through a six metre wide gap in the hedge marking the field boundary.

 - Keep the hedge on your right-hand side for 40 metres until you reach a track beside the A5 road.
 Turn left parallel to the road, your direction 155°.
 In 65 metres you pass a footpath sign on your right-hand side and in a further 150 metres the track passes through a field boundary.

 - In 50 metres you reach a part-hidden stile on your right-hand side.
-Cross over the stile and cross the busy A5 road with extreme care.
+Cross over the stile and cross in turn the two carriageways of the busy A5 road with extreme care .